touir1/linear-regression-SGD/README.md

-# gradient-descent
+# linear-regression-SGD
-A gradient descent implementation with python
+A linear regression implementation using stochastic gradient descent with python